dssg/hitchhikers-guide/dssg-knowledge/skillsyouneed/skillsoutline.md

 R
 Parallelization
 parallel for loops
-mapreduce
-spark
-SQL DBs: types of DBs - postgres, mysql, sqllite, ms sql server, oracle NoSQ	 DBs
-Types - pros and cons
+SQL DBs: types of DBs - postgres, mysql, sqllite, ms sql server, oracle Types - pros and cons
-Using one of them from python

 ###Computer Science
 Algorithmic complexity